FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 - **<span style="color:#AA4A44">Follow-Up</span>**
 	- He mentioned this before: People are inconsistent w/their thank-you notes and often negligent in providing regular monthly or quarterly updates to those they’ve met with
 	- The whole point of all this is to be relational.
 (Build/develop relationships.)
 	- This is not just about getting a job.
 It’s about building friendships and trust and a village of support around you.
-It’s about tending your garden of relationships
+It’s about tending your garden of relationships.
 	- **<span style="color:#AA4A44">Rules of Follow-up</span>**
 		- **<span style="color:#AA4A44">Send a thank-you note after each networking session</span>** -<span style="color:#AA4A44"> Be specific about something they said</span>